 You should never say ‘who's there?'
 It's a Deathwish.
 Don’t you watch Scary Movies?

 — Ghostface, Scream

+In Filipino culture, we utter the expression "tao po?" when we knock on doors, and it was generally understood to mean that the one knocking is simply inquiring if there was anyone inside.
 But according to historian Ambeth Ocampo, the practice of saying 'tao po' did not originally mean to say 'is anyone there?'.
-It was for the person knocking to identify himself/herself to the people inside that they were in fact a real human being so they could be let in.
+It was for the person knocking to identify themselves to the people inside that they were in fact real human beings so they could be let in.

 It is a worldwide superstition with varying versions such as knocks sometimes being on walls or windows instead of doors, or the person dying in three days, three weeks, or three months.
 In some versions of the tale, this signifies mocking of the Holy Trinity, but the superstition is far more widespread than just within Christianity.

 Its most common form states that mysterious knocks on the door mean that either someone you love has either died or is going to die.
 In some versions, it is an omen of death for the one who has heard the knocks themselves.
 This is all often attributed to evil spirits, demons, the Grim Reaper, and sometimes even the Devil himself, depending on the local tale and culture.
 Even a woodpecker knocking on a house is considered a death omen.

 But we humans have learned to counter this augury of bad luck by saying the popular phrase "knock on wood" or "touch wood".
 It was preceded by a Latin version: 'absit omen', meaning "far be that omen from us".
 In Western countries, the phrase is uttered whenever experiencing good fortune and hope that it will continue because it used to be considered good luck to tap on trees and let the wood spirits within know you were asking for their favors back in the day.